frobnitzem/psik/README.md

 ## Writing a jobspec.json file

-The `jobspec.json` file requires, at a minimum, a script key, e.g.
+The `jobspec.json` file requires, at a minimum, a script, e.g.

     { "name": "cowsay",
       "script": "#!/usr/bin/env rc\necho moo\n"
     }

-Other properties are listed in the
-[JobSpec datatype definition](psik/models.py).
+Other properties (like a `ResourceSpec`) are listed in the [JobSpec datatype definition](psik/models.py).

 ### Environment during job execution

-The following shell variables are defined during job execution:
+When writing scripts, it's helpful to know that the following shell variables are defined during job execution:

 - mpirun -- An '\x01'-separated invocation to `JobSpec.launcher`.
             Executing `$mpirun <programname>` (from an rc shell) or